 Year 10 students begin a specialist program, selecting from a wide range of subjects.
 Students have the opportunity for acceleration through early enrolment in a VCE subject.
 In Year 10 students select subjects to build up a VCE program that will lead to varied pathways: University, TAFE or the workforce.
 English, Mathematics and a Science subject are compulsory at Year 10 level.

-Year 10 Course Selection Handbook
+Read the Year 10 Course Selection Handbook Here

 At VCE level Blackburn High School offers a wide range of studies in the areas of English, Arts, Humanities, Languages Other Than English, Mathematics, Physical Education and Health, Music, Science and Technology.